Register a snowmobile

 If you are a member of a NYSSA snowmobile club, you receive a voucher that includes an ID number.
 The ID number is located in the top right corner of your voucher, above the barcode.
 If you have a current NYSSA voucher, enter the voucher ID number in the box provided.
 If you do not have a current voucher, skip the voucher ID number section.

-Why can't I enter my complete address on the NYS Registration for Out-State Snowmobile transaction?
+Why can't I enter my complete address on the NY State Registration for Out-State Snowmobile transaction?

 The snowmobile registration system only allows for